christianalfoni/reactx/docs/03_creating_state.md

 };
 ```

-The reason you wanta to do this is so that any piece of state can back reference up to guaranteed higher level state.
+The reason you wanta to do this is so that any piece of state can traverse up the state tree.
 This will be especially important when accessing state in components.

 ## Persisting state